deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 **Updated**: I have updated the benchmark results with the results from [wrk](https://github.com/wg/wrk), [drill](https://github.com/fcsonline/drill) and also updated previous results from ApacheBench after tweaks suggested by various folks.

 **Update 2**: There is a [.NET 6 version](https://github.com/deepu105/concurrency-benchmarks/tree/nosleep/dotnetws) in the repo now, thanks to [srollinet](https://github.com/srollinet) for the PR.
-There is some [performance numbers in the PR](https://github.com/deepu105/concurrency-benchmarks/pull/6)
+Benchmarks updated with the .NET results.

+**Update 3**: Rust using actix-web and Java undertow is now included in the `wrk` and `drill` benchmarks.
+The implementations were simplified to return just a string instead of doing a file I/O for these and hence they are shown as a separate set.
+I started this series as a concurrency in languages experiment and now this feels like benchmark of web server frameworks, while concurrency is an important aspect of these I'm not sure if the results mean anything anymore from a concurrency of the language aspect.

 ### Results from [wrk](https://github.com/wg/wrk)